okonomichiyaki/supercat/00-SUPERCAT.md

 If the bot is tied with the player, it does not have more power, and will gain these advantages.
 It's intended that this applies at the start of the game when all power markers are at zero.

 Relative power should be evaluated per bot, so in a game with 2 bots, if one bot is ahead of the player, and the other is behind, apply these only to the losing bot.
-In a multiplayer game, check power between bots and human players: grant the bot advantages when it is behind all human players.
+In a multiplayer game, check power between bots and players: grant the bot advantages when it is behind all players.

 For an even harder game: